terracenter/gentoo_install/README.md

 ## Introduction

-Gentoo is a Linux distribution where unlike binary distros like Arch, Debian and many others, software are compiled locally according the user preferences and optimizations.
+Gentoo is a Linux distribution that, unlike binary distros like Arch, Debian and many others, the software is compiled locally according to the user preferences and optimizations.

-The name of Gentoo comes from the penguin specie who are the fastest swimming penguin in the world.
+The name of Gentoo comes from the penguin species who are the fastest swimming penguin in the world.

 I've been using Gentoo since 2002, and what I like most from Gentoo is: